 Can I Scuba Dive with Fitbit Charge 5?

-If you are looking for affordable dive watches, make sure to check our article on the best dive watches under $200.
 If you are a serious swimmer or diver, go for advanced diving watches such as Garmin Descent Mk2 Series or Rolex Submariner.

 Yes.
 Fitbit Sense has 5 ATM water resistance and can be used for swimming up to 50 meters.

 Yes.
 Fitbit Charge 4 is water-resistant up to a depth of 50 meters, and it can be used for swimming.